loconluis/learn-next-tutorial/README.md

 3. You can create layouts for wrapp more components.
 4. You can send query props with ? symbol this props are sent to post page check url>query props.
 5. With query strings we create dynamic pages.
+6. We can mask our routes using 'as' on Link.
+7. Created an express server to manage SSR route navigation.